 Use an ice pack for acute injuries, to minimize blood flow and reduce swelling and pain.
-Use heat to loosen muscles and stiff joints and help you feel more mobile.
-Here’s a guide to which injuries you should treat with heat, or ice.
+Alternatively, use heat to loosen muscles and stiff joints and help you feel more mobile.
+If you’re unsure which method to use, this guide shows which injuries you should treat with heat or ice.

 Reconsider before asking for a prescription

-The latest research shows that taking opioid pain meds (like Vicodin and OxyContin) for chronic pain can change the brain, damaging its ability to feel pleasure and leading to a craving for more drugs.
+The latest research shows that taking opioid pain meds (like Vicodin and OxyContin) for chronic pain can change the brain.
+This damages its ability to feel pleasure, which leads to a craving for more drugs.
 A few studies found that long-term use can actually lead to increased back or neck pain.
-This is what doctors should be telling you about pain meds.
+Before you get into a situation like this, read up on what doctors should be telling you about pain meds.

 istock/Eva Katalin Kondoros

+If you have chronic pain, consider experimenting with dietary changes.
 Eliminate dairy for a few weeks, then reintroduce it and see how you feel.
-Do the same with wheat, red meat, shellfish, citrus, peanuts, caffeine, and alcohol, one at a time.
-If your pain gets worse when you add back a food, it may be contributing to your problem.
-Here are 16 anti-inflammatory foods you can eat to help reduce pain.
+Do the same with wheat, red meat, shellfish, citrus, peanuts, caffeine, and alcohol–one at a time.
+If your pain gets worse when you reintroduce a food, it may be contributing to your problem.
+Check to see if these 16 anti-inflammatory foods that help reduce pain will work for you.

+Pain is mental, too.
 So you may want to explore psychotherapy, cognitive behavioral therapy, meditation, and even self-hypnosis.
-Here’s how you mentally make your own pain feel worse.
+Identify the reasons how you mentally make your own pain feel worse.